busstoptaktik/geodesy/README.md

 ## Concrete

 *Rust Geodesy* (RG), is a platform for experiments with geodetic software, transformations, and standards. *RG* vaguely resembles the [PROJ](https://proj.org) transformation system, and was built in part on the basis of experiments with *alternative data flow models for PROJ*.
-The actual transformation functionality of *RG* is, however, minimal: At time of writing, it includes just a few low level operations, including:

-- The three, six, seven, and fourteen-parameter versions of the *Helmert transformation*
-- Horizontal and vertical *grid shift* operations
-- Helmert's companion, the *cartesian/geographic* coordinate conversion
-- The full and abridged versions of the *Molodensky transformation*
-- Three widely used conformal projections: The *Mercator*, the *Transverse Mercator*, and the *Lambert Conformal Conic* projection
+The fundamental **transformation** functionality of *RG* is fairly complete (i.e. on par with the datum shift/reference frame transformation capability of PROJ), while the number of **projections** supported is a far cry from PROJ's enormous gamut.
+It does, however, support a suite of the most important ones:

+- Transverse Mercator
+- Universal Transverse Mercator (UTM)
+- Web Mercator
+- Mercator
+- Oblique Mercator
+- Lambert Conformal Conic
-- One equal area projection: The *Lambert Azimuthal Equal Area* (LAEA) projection.
+- Lambert Azimuthal Equal Area
-- The *Adapt* operator, which mediates between various conventions for coordinate units and order

-While this is sufficient to test the architecture, and while supporting the most important transformation primitives and three of the most used map projections, it is a far cry from PROJ's enormous gamut of supported map projections (which, however, is partially supported through a [bridge](/ruminations/002-rumination.md/#operator-proj) to the `proj` projection program).
-So fundamentally, *RG* is a *geodesy*, rather than *cartography* library.
-And while PROJ benefits from four decades of *reality hardening*, RG, being a platform for experiments, does not even consider development in the direction of operational robustness.
+But fundamentally, *RG* is born as a *geodesy*, rather than *cartography* library.
+And while PROJ benefits from four decades of *reality hardening*, RG, being a platform for experiments, does not have operational robustness as a main focus.
 Hence, viewing *RG* as *another PROJ*, or *PROJ [RiiR](https://acronyms.thefreedictionary.com/RIIR)*, will lead to bad disappointment.
 At best, you may catch a weak mirage of a *potential* [shape of jazz to come](https://en.wikipedia.org/wiki/The_Shape_of_Jazz_to_Come) for the PROJ internal dataflow.

 That said, being written in Rust, with all the memory safety guarantees Rust provides, *RG* by design avoids a number of pitfalls that are explicitly worked around in the PROJ code base, so the miniscule size of *RG* (as measured in number of code lines) compared to PROJ, is not just a matter of functional pruning, but also a matter of development using a tool wonderfully suited for the task at hand.

-Also, having the advantage of learning from PROJ experience, both from a user's and a developer's perspective, *RG* is significantly more extensible than PROJ, so perhaps for a number of applications, and despite its limitations, RG may be sufficient, and perhaps even useful.
+Also, having the advantage of learning from PROJ experience, both from a user's and a developer's perspective, *RG* is designed to be significantly more extensible than PROJ.
+So perhaps for a number of applications, and despite its limitations, RG may be sufficient, and perhaps even useful.

 ## Aims

 Dataflow experimentation is just one aspect of *RG*.
-Overall, the aims are fourfold:
+Overall, the aims are (at least) fourfold:

 1. Support experiments for evolution of geodetic standards.
 2. Support development of geodetic transformations.